yuany2036/Yu-An-Chen-README/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>Javascript, React & Scss</strong> - Ready to have a snazzy shurggy tell you off while you guess the titles of works of art?
+        <p><strong>Javascript, React & Scss</strong> - Ready to have a snazzy shruggy tell you off while you guess the titles of works of art?
 Then click the link and get started!</p>
     </td>
   </tr>